ludovicdeluna/policy/README.md

 The order of attributes should correspond to the policy definition.

-You can swap attributes...
+You can swap attributes (this is ok for our example)...

 ```ruby
 follow_policy Policies::Financial::Consistency, :enrollment, :withdrawal
 ```

-...or use the same attribute several times:
+...or use the same attribute several times when necessary (not in our example, though):

 ```ruby
 follow_policy Policies::Financial::Consistency, :withdrawal, :withdrawal
 ```

-Applied policies can be grouped by namespaces:
+Applied policies can be grouped by namespaces (useful when the object should follow many policies):

 ```ruby
 use_policies Policies::Financial do